admin-shell-io/submodel-templates/published/Asset Interface Mapping Configuration/1/0/README.md

-# Asset Interface Mapping Configuration (Version 1.0)
+# Asset Interfaces Mapping Configuration (Version 1.0)

 This is a Submodel template specification for the Asset Adminstration Shell.